Railways Receive 46 Coaches To Modernize Train Operations - UrduPoint

 Railways Receive 46 Coaches To Modernize Train Operations

-"The new coaches will have the capacity to run at a speed of 160 kilometres per hour whereas the current maximum speed limit of trains is about 120 kilometres per hour.
-These coaches will significantly improve train service," an official in the Ministry of Railways told APP on Friday.
+"The new coaches will have the capacity to run at a speed of 160 kilometers per hour whereas the current maximum speed limit of trains is about 120 kilometers per hour.
+These coaches will significantly improve train service," an official in the Ministry of Railways told APP.

 After receiving 46 completely built units (CBUs) manufactured in China, Pakistan Railways would soon begin manufacturing 184 similar coaches at its carriage factory in Islamabad with the assistance of Chinese engineers under the technology transfer agreement.